demergent-labs/fourZeroSeven/README.md

       at async mainFetch (node:internal/deps/undici/undici:10332:20) }
 ```
-Sending the same request with cURL or fetch in Firefox cURL results in the expected response with a 407 status
+Sending the same request with cURL or fetch in Firefox results in the expected response with a 407 status
 ## 421
 If the client sends a request with a body of length greater than 0 and the server responds with a 421 status then node.js fetch will fail with the following error
 ```bash